brandon-chui/music-app/README.md

 Make it into a Spotify clone.

 ### Search
-Right now, the search is very simple and repetitive.
+Right now, I am removing the previous search input because the search is very simple - it cannot handle inputs in all three inputs.
 I would improve the search to just a single input and add resulting artists, albums, and tracks based on the single input (similar to Spotify's search).
 Maybe include an autocomplete / search as you type functionality.

 ### Result List
 1. Add a button to copy and share the artist/album/track